fbradyirl/webex_bot/README.md

 > Bug reports unrelated to API changes may not get the attention you want.

-By using this module, you can create a [Webex Teams][5] messaging bot quickly in just a couple of lines of code.
+By using this module, you can create a [Webex][5] messaging bot quickly in just a couple of lines of code.

 This module does not require you to set up an ngrok tunnel to receive incoming messages when behind a firewall or inside a LAN.
 This package instead uses a websocket to receive messages from the Webex cloud.